 Simple, but you’re not in control

 Let’s get back to those buttons.
 Silly as it may sound, Dell’s reliance on physical buttons is one of our favorite features.
 We’ve seen no shortage of alternatives over the last year ranging from resistive touch controls to joysticks, but traditional clicky buttons still work best.
-They’re easy to find quickly and provide positive feedback — and most importantly they tend to last under years of abuse.
+They’re easy to find quickly, provide positive feedback — and most importantly they tend to last under years of abuse.